 The amount you’ll pay for an umbrella policy will depend on how much underlying insurance coverage you have.
 If you have more underlying liability coverage, the umbrella or excess liability coverage will cost less.
 If you want to purchase an umbrella or excess liability policy, most insurance companies will require you to have at least $300,000 of underlying liability coverage with your standard homeowners policy.

 For reliable, affordable homeowners insurance, San Diego homeowners know they can trust Altra Insurance Services.
-We also provide renters, commercial, motorcycle, and auto insurance.
+We also provide the most comprehensive auto insurance San Diego, along with renters, commercial, motorcycle, and auto insurance.
 San Diego residents can receive a free quote by calling one of our friendly agents today at (619) 404-6311.